 Research suggests that endometriosis can get better as well as get worse over time.
 You might decide not to have treatment, if your symptoms are minor and you have finished having your family.
-Endometriosis gets better during pregnancy and after the menopause.
+As a general rule, endometriosis gets better during pregnancy, breast feeding and after the menopause.

 What can I do to control the symptoms?